puppetlabs/puppet-docs/source/puppet/5.5/type.md

 file, the file resource will autorequire them.
 If Puppet is managing any parent directories of a file, the file resource will autorequire them.

+Warning: Enabling `recurse` on directories containing large numbers of files slows agent runs.
+To manage file attributes for many files, consider using alternative methods such as the `chmod_r`, `chown_r`, or `recursive_file_permissions` modules from the Forge.

 <h3 id="file-attributes">Attributes</h3>

 <pre><code>file { 'resource title':